MiniMel2023/MiniMel2023-Movie-Watch-List/README.md

 Made with MongoDB and Mongoose <br>
-Deployed with Glitch <br>
+Deployed with Glitch<br>
-It's all about the CRUD, everything else (Style etc) was secondary
+To run on localhost, download files and run npm start It's all about the CRUD, everything else (Style etc) was secondary ;)